Ohio Mock Trial High School Competition

 $170 per team

-To view a complete list of case summaries, click here.
+Looking for a prior year's case file?
+To view a complete list of case summaries from 1983-2016, click HERE.
 A form to purchase previous cases is forthcoming.

 2015-16 State of Harmony v.
 Riley Green: En route to the annual Medieval Fair, a student causes a disturbance while playing in character with a bow and arrow at a convenience store.
 The store owner calls the police, and as Officer Green arrives on the scene, he finds AJ in the parking lot holding his bow and arrow.
 After issuing a warning, Officer Green makes the decision to use deadly force to prevent further harm.
 Officer Green is charged with felonious assault.